Save the World Reunion Tour: Critical reception

 The show at Foro Sol was described by fellow EDM magazine Groove Cartel, as "another great show of the monumental tour", and EDM.com describing it as a "jaw-dropping production".

 Following their performance at Open'er Festival, Swedish House Mafia received criticism for their tour; with EDM magazine Your EDM saying the tour relied too much on nostalgia for ticket sales as supposed to anything new.
 The magazine however praised the show saying the "epic" performance was "as sweet as ever".

 The highly anticipated Creamfields performance was sold out to an 80,000 strong crowd.
 However the show was overshadowed by another "mystery date"—typical of the tour.
 The date was scheduled for 6 September, the day before Lollapalooza, where they are to perform.
 The leading hypothesis is that the date is the day where new music is to be released in accordance with Pop culture's "NewMusicFriday".
 However the date turned out to be a give away for 33 life time passes to all future Swedish House Mafia shows.

 The tour ended with Swedish House Mafia opening the 2019 Singapore Grand Prix to a crowd of 45,000 people.
 The show was typical of their open air performances throughout the tour with a show dominated by pyrotechnics and lasers.
 The show, being their first in Asia since One Last Tour, was full of their usual hits with Axwell describing the crowd as "the best in Asia".

 Controversies

 Cancellation rumours

 Following the cancellation of their set at Ultra Korea, it was reported that most of the rest of the tour could be cancelled.
 The reasoning for this was due to a new deal that Swedish House Mafia had signed with Live Nation Entertainment; one of the clauses of new deal would allegedly prevent the group from playing any future shows which did not benefit Live Nation.
 However the new deal would supposedly enable Swedish House Mafia to undergo a full stadium tour later in the year, allowing for their own production and advertisement.
-However Steve Angello was quick to suggest that these reports we all fake.
+However Steve Angello was quick to suggest that these reports were all fake.